canonical/microceph/docs/tutorial/update.rst

 ~~~~~~~~~~~~~~~~~

 Updates in Microceph are managed by the usual snap mechanisms.
 However, because snaps automatically deploy updates, this can be problematic in Microceph clusters that need an ordered rollout of updates.
 As such, we strongly advise that automatic updates be disabled for Microceph.
-Documentation about snaps updates can be consulted `here <https://snapcraft.io/docs/keeping-snaps-up-to-date>`_.
+Documentation about snap updates can be consulted `here <https://snapcraft.io/docs/keeping-snaps-up-to-date>`_.

 Disable automatic updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~